nassiry/cartflow/README.md

 - Works seamlessly in modern browsers and Node.js environments.

 - Callbacks with relevant elements for better integration.

+- Uses GSAP for animations with a fallback mechanism if GSAP is unavailable.

 ### Installation
 Using npm (for Node.js and bundlers like Webpack, Vite, or Rollup):